owent/libcopp/README.md

 Split stack support: if in Linux and user gcc 4.7.0 or upper, add -DLIBCOPP\_ENABLE\_SEGMENTED\_STACKS=YES to use split stack supported context.

+It's recommanded to use stack pool instead of gcc splited stack.

 BENCHMARK
 ======
 Please see CI output for latest benchmark report. the [benchmark on Linux and macOS can be see here](https://travis-ci.org/owt5008137/libcopp) and the [benchmark on Windows can be see here](https://ci.appveyor.com/project/owt5008137/libcopp).
 DEVELOPER
 =========